 In the summer of 2001 I boarded a near-empty Qatar Airways flight to Doha.
 Reuniting with my family who’d recently moved there for my father’s new job, it was my first time living abroad.

 It was another boiling hot afternoon.
-Ducking out of a taxi into the insane heat, I made the short dash over to City Center, Doha’s premier shopping mall, where a latte awaited me in a café on the fifth floor.
-I was sitting with a hot jumbo-sized mug in my clutches reading a magazine when a voice called across from a nearby table. ‘‘Hello friend, you are soccer fan?’’
+Ducking out of a taxi into the insane heat, I made the short dash over to City Center, Doha’s premier shopping mall, where an iced latte awaited me in a café on the fifth floor.
+I was sitting with said drink in my clutches reading a magazine when a voice called across from a nearby table. ‘‘Hello friend, you are soccer fan?’’

-Looking up, I saw two Qatari men dressed in traditional white ankle-length thobes, their red and white headdresses fluttering in the overzealous air-con.
+Looking up, I saw two Qatari men dressed in traditional white ankle-length thobes, their red and white headdresses fluttering in the overzealous breeze of a nearby fan.
 Momentarily confused, I realised the man had been referring to the blue and white hoops of my Q.P.R. shirt.

 ‘‘No you shouldn’t’’ said the other flatly, giving his friend an admonishing look. ‘‘Waste of time, Qatar very bad.
 My friend loves to dream’’.

 ‘‘Hey!
 Allah give me brain, I will dream.
 Allah give me heart I will dream.
 I love my country!’’